 Xiao, Z., 2009.
 Motion capture based motion analysis and motion synthesis for human-like character animation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: